 Classroom teachers have a responsibility and right to assign appropriate disciplinary consequences for student misbehavior.
 Consequences may include parental contact or possible referral to the principal for corrective measures.

 Specific disciplinary procedures are in place for those students who are having difficulty following the reasonable rules and regulations of the school.
 In order to be consistent, violations are applied to the scale below.
-The purpose of a suspension is to place the responsibility for the student's action in the hands of the parents since the student's problem resulted from an inability to accept the normal mode of control expected of students.
-Suspension is never considered as a convenient means of punishing a student or denying the student the right to an education, but only as a corrective tool.

 General Violations